andreas-mausch/whatsapp-viewer/README.md

 Small tool to display chats from the Android msgstore.db database.

+## Status

+**🛑⚠ WhatsApp Viewer does *not work* with the latest WhatsApp database format. ⚠🛑**

+I only maintain this project every once in a while.

+WhatsApp gets a lot of updates with a bunch of new features.
+I do have interests beside this project and unfortunately not enough time to keep up with the updates.

+This project is not dead though (even if it looks like it), and I still take a plaintext database backup once in a while (about every year) and try to update this software accordingly.

 ## How to use

 1. **You need root access to your phone.** If you don't know what it is: [Wikipedia](https://en.wikipedia.org/wiki/Rooting_%28Android%29)